 Remember Malisa’s mudroom lockers?
+You can read all about her project here: part 1, part 2, part 3, part 4, the reveal.
 How would you like to build your own?
-You’re in luck because I’m sharing the plans.
+You’re in luck because I’m sharing the built in bench plans.
 Today I’m sharing the bench plan.
 You can use my basic cabinet building tutorials for more help with the basics.

 If you are building lockers between two walls like Malisa did you won’t need to worry about hiding your screws and can use Wood Screw method for building.
 If your lockers will be stand alone with visible sides use either pocket screw’s or dado’s to build.

 - 3/4″ plywood or MDF